1. Self-assess for symptoms and return when healthy: For patients, and practitioners.

 - water cooler.

-- Schedule additional time between patients to thoroughly clean treatment room.
+- Additional time has been scheduled between patients so as to ensure thorough cleaning of treatment room.

-- Sanitize the treatment table and table adjustment levers after each treatment.
+- Treatment table and table adjustment levers is sanitized after each treatment.

-- Clean equipment and supplies (table levers, lotion bottles, etc.) immediately after each patient.
+- Equipment and supplies (table levers, lotion bottles, etc.) are cleaned every day.

 WASHROOM FOR PATIENT USE